Erythroxylum/herbarium-spectra/README.md

 The script then contains various plotting functions for the analyses of herbarium factors on classification probabilities and accuracy (Fig. 7, Fig. 8, Table 3, Table S3, Fig. S5, Figs S7-S9).

-- **`R/phylogenetic_distance.R`**
-Phylogenetic diversity metrics and nearest taxon distances are calculated and table is output to metadata using the phylogenetic distances script.